-Updated on January 29th, 2019 by Nate Parsh
+Updated on November 22nd, 2019 by Eli Inkrot

-United Technologies is a commercial aerospace and defense company.
-For the time being, United Technologies is composed of four business divisions: Pratt & Whitney, which manufactures and services engines for commercial and military customers; Otis, the world’s largest producer and servicer of elevators and escalators; UTC Climate, which produces HVAC equipment; and UTC Aerospace, which creates aerospace and industrial products.
+United Technologies was founded in 1934 and has since grown into a very successful group of companies.
+These include Pratt & Whitney, which manufactures and services engines for commercial and military customers; Otis, the world’s largest producer and servicer of elevators and escalators; UTC Climate, which produces HVAC equipment; and UTC Aerospace, which creates aerospace and industrial products.

 The aerospace and defense industries have seen a renaissance in recent years.
 Air travel is expected to double in the next two decades.
 Only 20% of the world’s population has flown by airplane.
 It is expected that more people will be able to travel by air as the middle class grows in emerging markets.

 In addition, the world’s fleet of airplanes is quite old.
-Boeing (BA), the world’s largest manufacture of commercial airplanes, expects that the world will need as many as 43,000 new planes over the next twenty years.
+Boeing (BA), the world’s largest manufacturer of commercial airplanes, expects that the world will need as many as 43,000 new planes over the next twenty years.

 Defense spending has also increased.
 The U.S. had a defense budget of $700 billion for fiscal year 2019.
 That spending is expected to increase in future years as well.

 This trend is noticeable in the United Technologies’ expectations for this year’s sales growth:

 Organic sales are expected to be flat at Carrier and up low to mid-single digits at Otis, while the Collins Aerospace and Pratt & Whitney segments are expected to be up mid-to-high single digits and high single digits respectively.